 (4) A worker who takes advance leave does not begin to accrue a new entitlement to a further period of long service leave until after completing the whole of the accrual period in respect of the advance leave and becoming entitled to the balance of the entitlement not taken as advance leave.

 [Regulation 7A inserted: SL 2020/35 r.
-12.]
+12; amended: SL 2022/177 r.
+18.]

 8. Payment for or in lieu of leave